RachelSun/solutions_leetcode/476number-complement.md

 **Note:**

 1. The given integer is guaranteed to fit within the range of a 32-bit signed integer.
-2. You could assume no leading zero bit in the integer’s binary representation.
+2. You could assume no leading zero bit in the integer’s binary representation

 Solutions:

+    C++ Slutions

 ```
-   C++

 #include <math.h>
 class Solution {